ViktorHaag/eagle-pass/_sources/regions/pinetop.rst

   not uncommon to find various spawn of Gulthias in the surrounding woods: twiglings and needlers, in particular.

-* A wight, resident of the upper reaches of the temple dome, has over the years infected several creatures and turned them into zombies.
+* A wight, resident of the upper reaches of the temple dome, has killed and infected several creatures, turning them into zombies.
 Now, they reside in the temple dome as well, and wander the woods, hungry for flesh.